Isn’t it unnerving to know that we are host to trillions of bacteria – especially in the gut?

 This “smart learning” is particularly important in an example of a gut infection where you want to target the bad guy, yet also protect healthy bacteria from the immune reaction.

 You can also help by reducing a lot of the noise of an infection – taking supplemental immunoglobulins in the form of IgG to bind up toxins and wastes and help carry them out of the gut.
-I use IgG-Boost 25000 Immunoglobulin Powder or MegaIgG2000 to support this detoxification when dealing with gut overgrowth or infection.
+I use Mega IGG 2000 Immunoglobulin Powder or MegaIgG2000 capsules to support this detoxification when dealing with gut overgrowth or infection.

 This “superorganism” training facility helps our system determine our tolerance to outside foods, toxins, metals, or bacterial pathogens – and, when working correctly, protects us from developing immune imbalances and autoimmunity.